 Some other responsibilities for LLC taxes you should consider are:

-- Pay state LLC fees: Some states charge an annual LLC fee, also known as a franchise tax, registration fee, or renewal fee.
+- Paying state LLC fees: Some states charge an annual LLC fee, also known as a franchise tax, registration fee, or renewal fee.
 Be sure to do your research on what fees an LLC is required to pay in your state.

 - Withholding on nonresident members: An LLC may need to withhold federal income tax on LLC income allocated to members who are nonresident aliens.
 Additionally, an LLC may need to withhold state income tax on LLC income allocated to members who live outside the state where the LLC conducts business.

-- Register in states where conducting business: The LLC may need to register in states where the LLC is conducting business.
+- Registering in states where conducting business: The LLC may need to register in states where the LLC is conducting business.
 Each state has its own rules for what counts as conducting business in a state.

-- Pay estimated tax: The members of the LLC may need to make estimated tax payments (both federal and state) so that any tax related to their LLC income is paid throughout the year.
+- Paying estimated tax: The members of the LLC may need to make estimated tax payments (both federal and state) so that any tax related to their LLC income is paid throughout the year.

-Frequently Asked Questions (FAQs) About LLC Taxes
+Frequently Asked Questions (FAQs)

 An LLC is required to file tax returns each year that the LLC is in existence.
 If there’s a year when the LLC has zero income, a tax return still needs to be filed for that year.
 It’s OK to state zero income on an LLC tax return if that’s the truth.